policy365/policy/chess.md

 - For online multiplayer features, the game may use an internet connection to enable real-time gameplay.
 No personal information is required to play.

 Third-Party Services

+Alert

+# We implement firebase and Google cloud service to user control system,
+user can create account and delete their account in this app. we have put this system, if user choose delete account it automatically delete their account.

+ Data security,

+ We don't Share user data third party or any company, all data is secure in Google database.

 We use the following third-party services for advertising:
 - Google AdMob – https://policies.google.com/technologies/ads
 - AppLovin – https://www.applovin.com/privacy/